hackclub/thwomp/README.md

 This silly stone block has quite a few assumptions:
 - You're using some sort of load balancer or proxy
   - For HCB, we have a Hetzner Load Balancer in front of our servers
-- You're able to configure the target of the LB/proxy
+- You're able to deploy Thwomp on all the same servers (that are targets of the load balancer)
-  - For HCB, we can easily add/remove server ips as targets of the LB
-- You can deploy this Dockerfile to a server
 - SSL is terminated at the LB/proxy (e.g. this Nginx server doesn't need to handle SSL)
+- You're able to access the Hetzner Cloud dashboard to switch the target port of the service in the load balancer

 ### How to use it